farhanma/farhanma/README.md

-I am a Senior Data and Models Solutions Associate in the Solutions Productization Program of the Knowledge and Analysis Department at KAPSARC.
+I am a Senior Data and Models Solutions Associate in the Solutions Productization Program of the Knowledge and Analysis Department at King Abdullah Petroleum Studies and Research Center (KAPSARC).

 Previously, I was a Postdoctoral Researcher in the Extreme Computing Research Center at KAUST.
 I worked with David E. Keyes on developing scalable algorithms exploiting